Andrepinheiroo/Andrepinheiroo/README.md

     <span>André Pinheiro</span>
 </h1>

-<p align="justify">Front-end developer from Recife-PE, Brazil, Graduated in systems analysis and development.
-My first “Hello World” was when I came into contact with HTML, CSS and JavaScript.
+<p align="justify">Front-end developer from Recife-PE, Brazil, Graduated in systems analysis and development and
+postgraduate degree in software engineerin, My first “Hello World” was when I came into contact with HTML, CSS and JavaScript.
 <br>
  Passionate about technology and enthusiastic about nerd culture, some of my hobbies are gaming, watching, sports and going to the gym.